oracle-livelabs/adb/shared/adb-load-analyze-workshop/predict-churn/predict-churn.md

     ![Churn AutoML Task 3 Step 3 Scoring Notebook second screen](images/oml-churn-automl-notebook-screen2.png " ")

-    Please note that the following `SELECT` statement can be run by any Application connecting to this Autonomous Database instance through `JDBC`, and the scoring will be returned.
+    Please note that the following `SELECT` statement can be run by any Application connecting to this Autonomous AI Database instance through `JDBC`, and the scoring will be returned.

     Also remember that you need to change the name of the model being used from `CHURN_PRED` to something else if you decided to use a different name when you were doing the **Rename** of the model in **Step 1** of **Task 6**.